rev-net/memo/memo.md

 As a result of its properties, a revnet's $TOKENs are reliably backed by the underlying value of the revenue used to issue them.
 This makes $TOKENs great collateral for loans, which each revnet also offers, for a fee paid into itself.

 Part 2 of this memo digs in deeper, and discusses how we are tuning the $REV revnet for deployment.
-Part 3 follows with case studies and hypothetical scenarios.
+Part 3 follows with examples, case studies, and hypothetical scenarios.

 ### 1.4 Why now?
 Why us?